-It’s hard to argue against the notion that the Miami Heat obtained the best player in franchise history via the NBA Draft.
-When the team selected a then-22-year-old Dwyane Wade as the fifth overall pick in 2003, they struck gold.
+It's hard to argue against the notion that the Miami Heat obtained the best player in franchise history via the NBA Draft.
+When the Heat drafted a then-22-year-old Dwyane Wade as the fifth overall pick in 2003, they struck gold.
 The rest, as they say, is history.

 Unfortunately for Miami, their success in the draft has not always been immaculate.
 This team has been the victim of more than a few busts — much like any other team — and today we round out the Top 5 worst draft picks in Miami Heat franchise history.

 Coming off their first-ever playoff appearance, the Heat had an opportunity to build on their success from the previous season during the 1992 NBA Draft.
 They had the 12th overall pick and decided to use the same on 6-foot-5 combo guard Harold Miner.
 A supreme athlete coming out of a highly-impressive senior year with USC (he averaged 26.3 points, 7.0 rebounds, and 1.3 assists), the expectations were high for Miner.

 As it turns out, he proved to be nothing more than a high-flying dunk specialist who wasn't really able to get things going.
 Miner played in just three rather unproductive seasons with the Heat before the team decided to trade him away to the Cleveland Cavaliers in 1995.
 A season later, he was released by the Cavs, which marked the end of his short-lived NBA career.

 4. Khalid Reeves